redis/redis-doc/docs/reference/cluster-spec.md

 The other nodes will detect that there is a new master serving the same slots served by the old master but with a greater `configEpoch`, and will upgrade their configuration.
 Replicas of the old master (or the failed over master if it rejoins the cluster) will not just upgrade the configuration but will also reconfigure to replicate from the new master.
 How nodes rejoining the cluster are configured is explained in the next sections.

-Masters reply to replica vote request
+### Masters reply to replica vote request
----

-In the previous section it was discussed how replicas try to get elected.
+In the previous section, we discussed how replicas try to get elected.
 This section explains what happens from the point of view of a master that is requested to vote for a given replica.

 Masters receive requests for votes in form of `FAILOVER_AUTH_REQUEST` requests from replicas.